rust-lang/rfcs/text/0000-unsafe-attributes.md

 `unsafe_attr_outside_unsafe`.
 Initially, this lint will be allow-by-default.
 Unsafe attributes that are added in the future can hard-require `unsafe` from the start since the backwards compatibility concern does not apply to them.
+The 2024 edition is also expected to increase the severity of this lint, possibly even making it a hard error.

 Syntactically, for each unsafe attribute `attr`, we now also accept `unsafe(attr)` anywhere that `attr` can be used (in particular, inside